-- 14.1 The Trust may, subject to the FCA Rules, borrow money from an Eligible Institution or an Approved Bank for the use of the Trust or a Sub-Fund on the terms that the borrowing is to be repayable out of the Scheme Property. - The Trust will not lend any money which forms part of the Scheme Property.
+- 14.1 The Trust may, subject to the FCA Rules and in accordance with this paragraph, borrow money from an Eligible Institution or an Approved Bank for the use of the Trust on the terms that the borrowing is to be repayable out of the Scheme Property.
+The power to borrow is subject to the obligation of the Trust to comply with any restriction in the Trust Deed. - 14.2 The Trust will not lend any money which forms part of the Scheme Property.
 However, providing an officer of the Trust with money to meet expenditure does not constitute lending for the purposes of this prohibition.
-Neither acquiring a debenture nor placing money on deposit in a current account constitutes lending. - 14.3 Where transactions in derivatives or forward transactions are used for the account of a Sub-Fund in accordance with the FCA Rules, this paragraph does not prevent the Trust (or the Trustee at the request of the Trust), from: - 14.3.1 lending, depositing, pledging or charging the Scheme Property of that Sub-Fund for margin requirements; or - transferring any of the Scheme Property of that Sub-Fund under the terms of an agreement in relation to margin requirements, provided that the Manager reasonably considers that both the agreement and the margin arrangements made under it (including in relation to the level of margin) provide appropriate protection to Unitholders. - 14.4 The Manager must ensure that borrowing in respect of a Sub-Fund does not, on any Business Day, exceed 10% of the value of the Scheme Property of that Sub-Fund. - 14.5 As at the date of this Prospectus, whilst the Trust may use repurchase / reverse repurchase agreements and stock lending agreements, it currently does not do so.
+Neither acquiring a debenture nor placing money on deposit in a current account constitutes lending. - 14.3 Where transactions in derivatives or forward transactions are used for the account of the Trust in accordance with the FCA Rules, this paragraph does not prevent the Trust (or the Trustee at the request of the Trust), from: - 14.3.1 lending, depositing, pledging or charging the Scheme Property for margin requirements; or - 14.3.2 transferring Scheme Property under the terms of an agreement in relation to margin requirements, provided that the Manager reasonably considers that both the agreement and the margin arrangements made under it (including in relation to the level of margin) provide appropriate protection to Unitholders. - 14.4 The Manager must ensure that borrowing does not, on any Business Day, exceed 10% of the value of the Scheme Property. - 14.5 As at the date of this Prospectus, whilst the Trust may use repurchase / reverse repurchase agreements and stock lending agreements, it currently does not do so.
 However, the Manager reserves the right to permit the use of such SFTs in the future.
 If this were to change in the future this Prospectus will be reviewed and updated.